Nth Man: The Ultimate Ninja: Fictional character biography

 Alfie O'Meagan (his adopted name) is first portrayed a child, with various psychic abilities including clairvoyance and precognition.
-He calls his visions the "could-be's" and can somehow allow others to see them as well, especially his only childhood friend John Doe.
-As Alfie grows older, his powers vastly increase, giving him abilities such as mind control, teleportation, and telekinesis which can re-arrange molecules on a massive scale.
+He calls his visions the "could-be"s and can somehow allow others to see them as well, especially his only childhood friend John Doe.
+As Alfie grows older, his powers vastly increase, giving him abilities such as mind control, teleportation, and telekinesis which can rearrange molecules on a massive scale.

-Alfie is troubled by nightmares as a child, and his strange behavior and the odd events which occur around him cause him to be victimized by both orphanage bullies, and the drunk and abusive man who runs the orphanage.
+Alfie is troubled by nightmares as a child, and his strange behavior and the odd events which occur around him cause him to be victimized by both orphanage bullies and the drunk and abusive man who runs the orphanage.
 While comic books serve as a means of escape, eventually he realizes that his powers can be used for revenge against his tormentors.

 Alfie eventually uses his psychic powers to stop all the world's nuclear weapons from working.
 This has the unexpected side-effect of triggering a war between the USSR and the United States, which ultimately becomes World War III.